nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

 Dropping images on the central area will queue them to be transformed into Displayables.
-Currently supported format are BMP, PNG, GIF and JPEG (except for YCMB jpegs).
+Currently supported format are BMP, PNG, GIF and JPEG (except for jpegs with CMYK color profiles).
 Size was tested up to 466 Megapixels (21600x21600).

 Dropping Displayables on the central area will add them to the list of visible Displayables, wher e you can click on the eye icon to view them.

 - the checkbox enable or disable sharing of Displayables over the network (the status is indicated by the icon next to it).
 - the button with the list icon gives access to the list of Displayables and images (queued for transformation into Displayables).
 - the button with the sliders icon gives access to the preferences for the app.